tamirgz/reverse-engineering-reference-manual/README.md

   * __?__: evaluates an expression
   * __??__: evaluates a C++ expression
   * __!__: prefixed to tell debugger that the token is a symbol and not an expression
+    * symbol can also be prefixed with module name (e.g. &lt;module&gt;!&lt;symbol&gt;) to save debugger time from searching through all modules for the matching symbol
   * __$__: prefixed to all pseudo-registers (e.g. $ip, $peb)
   * __@__: prefixed to tell debugger that the token is a register or pseudo-register to save it time from doing symbol lookup
 * WinDBG will break in the kernel, not at the entry point.
 Ways to find entry point: